yimingguoocean/yimingguoocean.github.io/_pages/talks.md

 author_profile: true
 ---

-Poster: “The role of ocean mesoscale variability in air-sea CO2 exchange.”
+Poster: “The role of ocean mesoscale variability in air-sea CO2 exchange: Insights from a global 1/10 degree simulation.”
 2024 Ocean Carbon & Biogeochemistry (OCB) workshop, Woods Hole, MA, June 2024. <br>

 **Talk**: “Surface pCO2 variation regimes in the global ocean and the role of mesoscale eddies.”
 2024 Ocean Sciences Meeting, New Orleans, LA, February 2024. <br>